 Each student gets his or her own email address (firstname.lastname@example.org).
 Email is definitely our most important communication channel, as our staff members send messages relating to courses and studying in general to personal email addresses.
 Emails are always sent to SAMK email addresses, even though a student may have other email addresses as well.

-We have intranet, Oiva, for students where you can find important things.
+We have intranet, Oiva, for students where you can find important study related matters.
 The user ID and password are available when school begins.
 Online noticeboard can be found in our student intranet.

 In addition to SAMK’s common systems (SoleOPS/HOPS, WinhaWille, Moodle), our school uses several systems of its own, designed to support your studies.